 Local Arts & Crafts

 Ask any Mauian for souvenir recommendations and you’re likely to be directed to a number of locally-run craft fairs, markets, stands and boutique shops.
 Local pride is very much alive in the Hawaiian islands, and we always enjoy the chance to recommend and promote residents who create quality goods.
-Check out the Top 10 Maui Made Products and set aside a Saturday morning to visit the Maui Swap Meet to see some for yourself.
+Set aside a Saturday morning to visit the Maui Swap Meet to see some for yourself.

 Similarly, Portland is home to the oldest continually-running craft institution on the West coast, the Museum of Contemporary Craft, and hosts a number of yearly events aimed at promoting their creative and talented pool of residents.

 While the view from the bar top might look a little different, both Maui and Portland enjoy world-class restaurants and bars, perfect for the inner foodie (and drinkie?) in all of us.
 From the intimate, multi-course Chef’s Table event at the Mill House Restaurant to Portland’s Expatriate restaurant and bar, serving up delicious craft cocktails and “drinking snacks,” anyone who values fresh flavor with a flare will enjoy foodie adventures throughout Maui and Portland.

 Damn Good Coffee